 As part of finalizing the plan, a series of pilot projects were conducted to help develop a comprehensive strategy for updating the recycling and composting infrastructure on campus.
 For example, in 2013 four stream recycling stations were introduced into two of the major libraries on campus, Walter C. Koerner Library and the Irving K. Barber Learning Centre.
 At Koerner library, after replacing a large number of solo garbage cans with fewer, centralized multi-stream recycling stations, overall waste diversion increased from 18 per cent to about 48 per cent.
 A follow-up pilot in the Geography building then demonstrated an increase in diversion from 35 per cent to 61 per cent though updates to infrastructure and signage.

-Metro Vancouver will ban organic materials, including food scraps and compost, from the garbage stream starting in 2015.
+In 2015, Metro Vancouver banned organic materials, including food scraps and compost, from entering the garbage stream.
 This ban is one of the key drivers of the Zero Waste Action Plan, and is also one of the challenges UBC will face in terms of developing effective collection of clean food scraps across campus, particularly from residences.

 Milestones and Targets